fumitoh/modelx/doc/source/updates.rst

   modelx v0.0.10 is released.

 * *20 April 2018:*
-  The :doc:`reference/concepts` page is added in the :doc:`reference/index` manual.
+  The :doc:`reference/concepts` page is added in the :doc:`reference/index` guide.

 ..
 Latest Updates End